chainsawriot/rstyle/blogpost.md

 }
 ```

 One area that can highlight this flexible is the naming conventions.
-According to the previous research by [Bååth (2012)](https://journal.r-project.org/archive/2012-2/RJournal_2012-2_Baaaath.pdf), there are at least 6 styles and none of the 6 has dominated the scene.
+According to the previous research by Bååth (2012), there are at least 6 styles and none of the 6 has dominated the scene.
 There are still some other style-elements that R programmers have freedom to adopt, e.g. whether or not to add spaces around infix operators, use double quotation marks or single quotation marks to denote strings, etc. On one hand, these variations provide programmers with freedom.
-On the other hand, these variations can confuse new programmers and can have dire effects on programe comprehension.
+On the other hand, these variations can confuse new programmers and can have dire effects on program comprehension.
 Also, incompatibility between programming styles might also affect reuse, maintainability (Elish & Offutt, 2002) and open source collabration (Wang & Hahn, 2017).

 Various efforts to standardize the programming style (e.g. [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml), The [Tidyverse Style Guide](https://style.tidyverse.org/), [Bioconductor Coding Style](https://www.bioconductor.org/developers/how-to/coding-style/), etc.) are available.
 These style guides are based on normative assessment of code quality, e.g. style-elements that improve programe comprehension (Oman & Cook, 1990).
-However, we argue that we should first study the current situation, and preferably, the historical development, of programming style variations (PSV) to supplement these standardization efforts.
+However, we argue that one should first study the current situation, and preferably, the historical development, of programming style variations (PSV) to supplement these standardization efforts.
 We have undertaken such a task, so that the larger R community can have a baseline to evaluate the effectiveness of those standardization efforts.
 Also, we can have better understanding on the factors driving increase and decrease in PSV historically, such that more effective efforts can be formulated.

 Analysis
 --------